 You do that while working toward what outcomes you can effect together while realizing you can no more successfully determine every outcome for your child than you can for yourself.

-And you shouldn’t want to: their life is theirs.
+You shouldn’t want to: their life is theirs.

 At the same time, we can work together and build practical support scaffolding, trying to put in place supports and services that are needed and appropriate, involving people—some combination of family, friends, and organizations with paid staff— who are aware, engaged, and responsive to changes in what is needed and appropriate and inviting of opportunities.